tyrelh/personal-site-nextjs/posts/shipping-ecs-fargate-logs-to-datadog-with-firelens-and-what-broke.md

 * Grep for reserved attribute names before the first deploy.
 I covered this above, but it's the single highest-value thing on this list.
 * Verify on day one with one log line at each level.
 Emit a DEBUG, an INFO, a WARN and an ERROR from the application as the very first thing after logs start flowing, and confirm all four in the UI.
 I found this three days late because "logs are showing up" felt like done.
 * Learn the tags versus attributes split before filing a bug against yourself.
-Ten minutes with the log side panel would have saved a ticket and some embarrassment.
+It would have spared me some embarrassment.
 * Read past the attribute list to the attribute order.
 The documentation is correct and complete.
 It lists the four attributes, and the order *is* the precedence.
 I read that list as a set.
 * Decide your retention before you need it.
 We were dual-writing to CloudWatch and Datadog for a while, paying twice for the same lines, and landed on a 30-day Datadog retention.
 That retention window is also why I couldn't audit this later.
 By the time I went back to check whether the rename had actually done anything, the original logs were long gone and I had to reconstruct it from the diff and the docs.
 * Know when direct HTTP is the better answer.
 FireLens is the right default for Fargate because it's declarative and lives outside your application.
 But if you're running somewhere ECS doesn't reach, or you need to do something at ship time that a Fluent Bit output plugin doesn't support, Datadog's HTTP intake is right there.
 Just keep in mind that "our application now owns log delivery" is a real cost, and you should be taking it on deliberately.